graphsense/graphsense-tagpack-tool/README.md

 to update all materialized views.
 Depending on the amount of tags contained in the tagstore, this may take a while.

-### Connection Pooling for PostgreSQL

-For setups which expect many parallel connections to the tagstore it can be a good option to run all connections over a dedicated connection-pooler (to avoid exhausting the connections).
-The docker-compose file used to start the postgres instance automatically starts a pg-bounce container as well.
-The pg-bounce instance runs on port 6432 and can be used as a drop in replacement for the standard pgsql connections over port 5432.
-To use pg-bounce as connection-pooler configure the additional environment variables

-    POSTGRES_USER_TAGSTORE=<user that is used to connect to the tagstore>
-    POSTGRES_PASSWORD_TAGSTORE=<PASSWORD>

-for example in the your local .env file.
-Currently, the pg-bounce setup only allows connections with this specific user configured in POSTGRES_USER_TAGSTORE.

 ## Calculate the quality of the tags in the TagStore <a name="quality"></a>